aradbivas/webservers-monitor/README.md

 Using MYSQL DB.

     1.Clone this repository.

     2.NPM Install.

-3. Configore databse.js with username and password.
+    3.Configore databse.js with username and password.

-4. Node index.js to start the server.
+    4.Node index.js to start the server.